2 min read

 The Transect Difference: Structured Logic & Defensible Data

 What sets Transect apart is what happens beneath the surface.
-Our outputs aren't scraped; they are driven by a highly matured, robust trigger system and a deeply structured data model that we have built and managed over years by environmental professionals..
+Our outputs aren't scraped; they are driven by a highly matured, robust trigger system and a deeply structured data model built and managed by environmental experts over the last decade.
+Moreover, we continuously adjust and refine the model as regulations change.

-When a permit is flagged in Transect, it is the result of a highly sophisticated mechanical process.
-We evaluate project-specific inputs, such as project type, construction methods, potential impacts, and federal funding.
-We then instantly compare your project's Area of Interest (AOI) against a massive catalog of spatial and regulatory data layers, including wetlands, species, protected areas, and hundreds of specific cataloged conditions.
+When a permit is flagged in Transect, it is the result of a sophisticated mechanical process.
+We evaluate project-specific inputs, such as project type, construction type, potential impacts, federal funding, and site buffers.
+We then instantly compare your project's Area of Interest (AOI) against a massive catalog of spatial and regulatory data layers, including wetlands, federal and state species, protected areas, and hundreds of specific cataloged conditions.

 This allows us to identify actual spatial and regulatory “hits,” rather than just throwing a wide net of potential applicability.
-The result is instant, state and federal permit identification that is both accurate and entirely defensible.
-No competitor in the space offers this level of data and trigger complexity.
+The details matter.
+For instance, we delineate between species range (may be present) and critical habitat (is likely present), a distinction which AI often fails to make.
+The result is instant federal and state permit identification that is both accurate and defensible.

 The Cost of Falling Short